imagineLife/big-site/content/mongo/performance/Indexes/text.md

 - leverage a starting force `/^kirby/` to match at the beginning of a string
   - this will ignore all "branches of the Index b-tree" that don't start with the `kirby` text
   - `/^.irby/` is not NEARLY as performant as this wildcard regex `/^kirby/`

+Mongo has built-in regex support.

+### Creating the index

+Note, the "text" keyword is used and the order is not described.
+In other indexes, the order/direction is described in declaring the index.

+- allows this special text index
+- allows full-text-search capabilities while _avoiding collection scans_
+- works similar to multi-key indexes